This post was updated on March 30th, 2023

-Excess belly fat is a common problem for most women with PCOS.
+Bloating and excess belly fat are the most common PCOS symptoms.
 Even lean women with PCOS often struggle with this symptom.

-As a companion to this article, I’ve created a free 3-Day Meal Plan.
-The meal plan, recipes, and shopping list included in this pdf can help you follow a PCOS-friendly diet.
+As a companion to this article, I’ve created a free 3-Day Meal Plan that includes recipes and shopping list.

-You can also sign-up for my next free 30-Day PCOS Diet Challenge.
-During this live event, you’ll receive weekly meal plans and video lessons within a supportive online community.
-This program has helped hundreds of thousands of women beat PCOS.
+You can also sign-up for my free 30-Day PCOS Diet Challenge.
+This program includes meal plans, shopping lists, video lessons, and more.
+It’s now helped hundreds of thousands of women beat PCOS.

 Bloating occurs when you have excess gas within your GI tract.
 This can be caused by irritable bowel syndrome or food sensitivities.
 Constipation or microbial overgrowths also cause bloating.